Damar Hamlin

-Damar Romeyelle Hamlin (/də'mɑːr/; born March 24, 1998) is an American football safety for the Buffalo Bills of the National Football League (NFL).
-He played college football at the University of Pittsburgh and was selected by the Bills in the sixth round of the 2021 NFL Draft.
+Damar Romeyelle Hamlin (/də'mɑːr/; born March 24, 1998) is an American professional football safety for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the Bills in the sixth round of the 2021 NFL draft.
 Hamlin spent most of his rookie season as a backup before becoming a starter in 2022 following a season-ending injury to Micah Hyde.

-During a Monday Night Football game on January 2, 2023, Hamlin suffered cardiac arrest after making a tackle.
-Cardiopulmonary resuscitation (CPR) and automated external defibrillation (AED) were quickly administered before he was rushed to a local hospital in critical condition.
-After showing notable signs of improvement Hamlin was transferred to a Buffalo hospital, and nine days after the incident he was discharged to rehabilitate from home.
+During a Monday Night Football game against the Cincinnati Bengals on January 2, 2023, Hamlin suffered a cardiac arrest after making a tackle, and he was hospitalized in critical condition.
+He was released from the hospital nine days later and eventually returned to professional football.

-Early life and education
+Early life

 Hamlin was raised in McKees Rocks, Pennsylvania.
 He attended Central Catholic High School in Pittsburgh, Pennsylvania.
 He was named first-team All-State and the Class AAAA Defensive Player of the Year.

 College career

 Hamlin was considered a top cornerback coming out of Central Catholic High School.
 He was a four-star recruit and was pursued by major college football programs including Pittsburgh, Penn State, Ohio State and Temple.
-He selected the Pittsburgh Panthers and played in three games as a freshman before suffering an injury and receiving a medical redshirt exception for that year.
+He selected the Pittsburgh Panthers and played in four games as a freshman in 2016 before suffering an injury and receiving a medical redshirt exception for that year.

-As a redshirt freshman playing in his second year, Hamlin was not back to full health until week three of the football season.
+As a redshirt freshman playing in his second year in 2017, Hamlin was not back to full health until week three of the football season.
 Playing the safety position, he recorded 41 tackles with one interception in nine games played.

-The next year, Hamlin led the Panthers "sniper gang" secondary with 77 tackles and two interceptions as a redshirt sophomore and was named honorable mention All-Atlantic Coast Conference (ACC).
-He would register 84 tackles with 10 passes broken up as a redshirt junior.
+In 2018, Hamlin led the Panthers "sniper gang" secondary with 77 tackles and two interceptions as a redshirt sophomore and was named honorable mention All-Atlantic Coast Conference (ACC).

+In 2019, he registered 84 tackles with 10 passes broken up as a redshirt junior.

-Going into his final season, Hamlin was a team captain and was named to the All-ACC second-team after leading the Panthers with 66 tackles and seven passes broken up.
-He earned ACC Co-Defensive Back of the Week honors for his November 21, 2020 game against Virginia Tech.
+Going into his final season in 2020, Hamlin was a team captain and was named to the All-ACC second-team after leading the Panthers with 66 tackles and seven passes broken up.
+He earned ACC Co-Defensive Back of the Week honors for his November 21, 2020, game against Virginia Tech.

 Hamlin earned a bachelor's degree in communication from the University of Pittsburgh.